Skip to main content

 Selecting repositories

-The dropdown is populated from the repositories you connected in Step 1.
+The dropdown is populated from the repositories you connected in Step 1: Connect GitHub.
 Select every repository that is directly involved in the scope of this test.
 Maximum: 4 repositories per run.

-All selected repositories should tie directly to the target URLs you defined in Step 2.
+All selected repositories should tie directly to the target URLs you defined in Step 2: Scope & Connectivity.
 If a repo isn’t involved in serving or supporting those URLs, leave it out.

 How many repos to include